akshatchadhaa/spotify-popularity-analysis/README.md

 - This confirms that most tracks perform moderately rather than becoming major hits.

+Key insight:
+Most songs on Spotify achieve moderate popularity scores (roughly between 20–60), while extremely high-popularity tracks are relatively rare.
+This indicates that viral or blockbuster hits represent only a small fraction of all released music, suggesting that success on streaming platforms is concentrated among a limited number of tracks while the majority perform at average levels.

 ## Analysis Performed
 - Data cleaning
 - Feature distribution analysis